 Net actuarial gains or losses are amortized to expense on a plan-by-plan basis when they exceed the accounting corridor, which is set at 10 percent of the greater of the plan assets or benefit obligations.
+Gains or losses within the corridor remain in other comprehensive income and are retested in subsequent measurements.
 Gains or losses outside of the corridor are subject to amortization over an average employee future service period that differs by plan.
 If substantially all of the plan's participants are no longer actively accruing benefits, the average life expectancy is used.

-The allocation of pension plan assets as of October 31, 2020 and 2019 is as follows:
+The allocation of pension plan assets as of October 31, 2021 and 2020 is as follows:

-United St tates International
+United St tates Internati tional

-2020 2019 2020 2019
+2021 2020 2021 2020

 Asset Category

-Equity securities 11 % 11 % - % %
+Equity securities 13 % 11 % - % %

-Debt securities 49 53
+Debt securities 46 49

-Insurance contracts 54 54
+Insurance contracts - 51 54

-Pooled investment funds 39 35 44 45
+Pooled investment funds 41 39 48 44

-Other 1 1 2 1
+Other 1 1 2

 Total 100 % 100 % 100 % 100 %